-Some reviews built upon previous reviews.
-For example, Damschroder et al. (2009) used the findings of Greenhalgh et al. (2004).
-In turn, Moullin et al. (2015) built on Damschroder et al. (2009) to produce their framework.
-Ten of the 17 reviews listed included frameworks in an easily-accessible tabular format.
-Analysis of this subset indicates a reasonably high percentage of unique frameworks in each review (18% - 59%, Table 2).
+accessible tabular format.
+Analysis of this subset indicates a reasonably high percentage of unique frameworks in each review (18%-59%, Table 2).
 Variation in the foci and inclusion criteria of the reviews does not fully explain why frameworks are included in some, but not other, reviews.
-Moreover, some reviews treated different versions of the same framework as distinct, whilst others considered the different versions combined.
+Moreover, some reviews treated different versions of the same framework as distinct, while others considered the different versions combined.

-Each review did one or more of the following: described, categorised, compared and contrasted (including from different fields), and critiqued existing frameworks of (at least some part of) the evidence-to-policy pathway.
-The level of detail provided on included frameworks varied greatly as did the level of analysis.
-Some reviews presented a list of available frameworks, some provided a categorisation, and some identified common factors.
-Seventeen focused on explaining and strengthening the use of evidence in health policymaking (Figure 3).
-Of these, eight provided a synthesis to summarise development of the current evidence base and to aid the selection of relevant frameworks and nine produced a new framework intended to guide action, research, and discussion.
+Each review did one or more of the following: described, categorized, compared and contrasted (including from different fields), and critiqued existing frameworks of (at least some part of) the evidence-to-policy pathway.
+The level of details provided on included frameworks varied greatly as did the level of analysis.
+Some reviews presented a list of available frameworks, some provided a categorization and some identified common factors.
+Seventeen focused on 'explaining' and 'strengthening' the use of evidence in health policy-making (Figure 3).
+Of these, eight provided a synthesis to summarize the development of the current evidence base and to aid the selection of relevant frameworks and nine produced a new framework intended to guide action, research and discussion.
 These 17 reviews were analysed to identify which of our priori key concepts were included in the synthesis or framework produced (the full analysis is provided in the Supplementary Information).
 'Actors' were a major concept in the lowest number of reviews (47%), with 'approach' included by the greatest number of reviews (77%).
 This suggests that developing recommendations for strengthening the role of evidence is a key focus.

-Underlying Theories
+Underlying theories

-Theories explain the relationship between variables, whereas frameworks are structures to describe the relationship between variables (Nilsen 2015).
+Theories explain the relationship between variables, whereas frameworks are structures to describe the relationship between variables (Nilsen, 2015).
 Thus, it is useful to understand the theories that underpin frameworks, to help assess the applicability of health evidence-to-policy frameworks to mental health policy agenda-setting in LMICs.

 The theories underlying individual frameworks included in each review were rarely presented.
 Mitton et al. (2007) was an exception.
-Most reviews noted that some frameworks were based on existing theories, others on empirical studies, and some on the authors' personal experience.
-The nine reviews which produced a new framework were analysed to understand what theories contributed to their development, and this is presented in Table 3.

-Relevant information was often alluded to indirectly but was sometimes dealt with explicitly, for example in the discussion.
+Most reviews noted that some frameworks were based on existing theories, others on empirical studies and some on the authors' personal experience.
+The nine reviews that produced a new framework were analysed to understand what theories contributed to their development, and this is presented in Table 3.
+Relevant information was often alluded to indirectly but was sometimes dealt with explicitly, for example, in the discussion.

-Six key theories, apparent in the frameworks produced by the reviews were identified: Theory of Diffusion of Innovations (N = 5, 56%) (Rogers 2010); Two Communities Theory of Research Utilisation (N = 4, 44%) (Caplan 1979); Theory of Opinion Leadership (N = 5, 56%) (Katz & Lazarsfeld 1955); Social Network Theory (N = 6, 67%) (Barnes 1954); Complex System Theory, or Complexity Theory (N = 5, 56%) (Thompson et al. 2016); and Punctuated Equilibrium Theory (N = 2, 22%) (Baumgartner & Jones 1991).
+Six key theories, apparent in the frameworks produced by the reviews, were identified: Theory of Diffusion of Innovations (N = 5, 56%) (Rogers, 2010); Two Communities Theory of Research Utilization (N = 4, 44%) (Caplan, 1979); Theory of Opinion Leadership (N=5, 56%) (Katz and Lazarsfeld, 1955); Social Network Theory (N = 6, 67%) (Barnes, 1954); Complex System Theory, or Complexity Theory (N = 5, 56%)(Thompson et al., 2016); and Punctuated Equilibrium Theory (N=2, 22%) (Baumgartner and Jones, 1991).
 All six theories originated outside of health policy.
 Punctuated Equilibrium Theory and the Two Communities Theory both have their origins in the field of political science and public policy.
 The Theory of Opinion Leadership was developed in media and communication sciences.
 Social Network Theory came from social and behaviour sciences.
 Complex System Theory is transdisciplinary.
 None of the nine new frameworks appeared to be influenced by all six theories.
-Notably, in many frameworks the Two Communities Theory was extended to include three communities: researchers, policymakers, and intermediaries.
+Notably, in many frameworks, the Two Communities Theory was extended to include three communities: researchers, policy-makers and intermediaries.

-Relevance to Mental Health Agenda-setting in LMICs
+Relevance to mental health agenda-setting in LMICs